COLORADO SPRINGS, Colo. (KKTV) - UPDATE 12/27/18:

 The Barker family was hoping for justice and closure when prosecutors offered Preston Bailey a plea deal.

 "The judge told him, 'You're going to take the plea deal or we're going to start the trial,'" Barker told 11 News.

 Bailey was given a week to think about the plea deal, but the Barkers say he never showed up in court for the next hearing.

 "We’ve trusted the justice system and everything, and he has stretched this out and used the justice system to drag this out for almost a year,” said Barker.
 “The few times we’ve been in court he’s claimed that he has been treated unfairly as the woman he paralyzed sat behind him in a wheelchair.

-We're told that the plea deal was taken off the table now that Bailey is on the run again.
-Once he is found and arrested, he will go to trial.
+We're told that the plea deal was taken off the table since Bailey went on the run.
+He is now expected to go to trial.